1. Important Product Alert

 Humid air or water drops trapped inside the underwater housing may condense on the cooler glass lens port and cause fogging.
 Here is the best way to prevent fogging:

 Glare in the upper left corner may occur when a bright light or sunlight is behind you and there is an air gap above the phone.
 Light is passing through the air gap and reflecting of the inside of the glass lens port.
-It is more likely to occur on land and not underwater.
-To prevent this glare, apply a small piece of black tape to the inside of the housing to fill the air gap.
+To eliminate the gap [and glare], select the appropriate rubber grip tabs along the bottom and side.
+For example, the iPhone 11 Pro fits well inside the SportDiver housing using medium size grip tabs, but that creates a gap above the phone.
+Using large grip tabs along the bottom and small grip tabs along the left side eliminates the gap.
+See iPhone 11 Pro before and after pictures below.

 The volume button is being pressed accidentally.
 Move the rubber grip tabs around so they do not touch the iPhone buttons.
 Refer to page 14 of the manual.